 Tags are a quick and easy method of classifying content within a website.
 Tags may be thought of as keywords or labels that can be attached to a page, an asset, or other content to enable searches to find that content and related content.

-- See Administering Tags for information about creating and managing tags, as well as to which content tags have been applied.
+- See Administering Tags for information about creating and managing tags, and to which content tags have been applied.

-- See Tagging for Developers for information about the tagging framework as well as including and extending tags in custom applications.
+- See Tagging for Developers for information about the tagging framework and including and extending tags in custom applications.